EnriAnC/SISTEMA_RESERVAS/docs/eng/DEPLOYMENT.md

 kubectl exec -it deployment/user-service -n reservation-system -- curl localhost:8081/health
 ```

-This deployment guide provides comprehensive instructions for deploying the Sistema de Reservas in various environments, from local development to production Kubernetes clusters.
+This guide provides comprehensive instructions for deploying the Sistema de Reservas in various environments,
+from local development to production Kubernetes clusters.